 Find a Nearby Green Restaurant®

-If you’re looking for a certain type of food, such as Italian, sushi or vegetarian, you can enter those words in the search mask.
-You can even display “dining program at a public high school in the US.”
+If you’re looking for a certain type of food, such as Italian, sushi, or vegetarian, you can enter those words in the search mask.
+You can even display a “dining program at a public high school in the US.”